willfurnass/sheffield_hpc/stanage/GPUComputingStanage.rst

 .. code-block:: sh

-   # NB Each NVIDIA A100 GPU in Stanage has 80GB of RAM
+   # NB Each NVIDIA A100 and H100 GPU in Stanage has 80GB of GPU RAM
    srun --partition=gpu --qos=gpu --gres=gpu:1 --mem=82G --pty bash

-The above will give you 2GB more CPU RAM than the 80GB of GPU RAM available on the NVIDIA A100.
+The above will give you 2GB more CPU RAM than the 80GB of GPU RAM available on an NVIDIA A100/H100.

 .. _gpu_jobs_stanage: